Calgary: Attractions

 Downtown Calgary features an eclectic mix of restaurants and bars, cultural venues, public squares and shopping.
-Downtown attractions include the Calgary Tower, Calgary Zoo, National Music Centre, Telus Convention Centre, Chinatown district, Arts Commons, Central Library, St. Patrick's Island, Glenbow Museum, the Art Gallery of Calgary (AGC), Olympic Plaza, the Calgary Stampede grounds and military museums, and various other high rises.
+Downtown attractions include the Calgary Tower, Wilder Institute/Calgary Zoo, National Music Centre, Calgary Telus Convention Centre, Chinatown district, Arts Commons, Central Library, St. Patrick's Island, Glenbow Museum, the Art Gallery of Calgary (AGC), Olympic Plaza, the Calgary Stampede grounds and military museums, and various other high rises.
 Notable shopping areas include the Core Centre, Stephen Avenue and the Eau Claire Market.
 The Peace Bridge spans the Bow River in the downtown region.
 The region is also home to Prince's Island Park, an urban park located just north of the Eau Claire district.
-At 2.5 acre, the Devonian Gardens is one of the largest urban indoor gardens in the world, located on the top floor of the Core Centre.
-Directly south of the city's downtown is the Beltline, an urban community known for its many lively bars, nightclubs, restaurants, and shopping venues.
-At the Beltline's core is the popular 17 Avenue SW, the community's primary entertainment and nightlife strip, lined with a high concentration of bars and entertainment.
+At 2.5 acre, the Devonian Gardens is one of the largest urban indoor gardens in the world, on the top floor of the Core Centre.
+Directly south of the city's downtown is the Beltline, an urban community known for its bars, nightclubs, restaurants, and shopping venues.
+At the Beltline's core is 17 Avenue SW, the community's primary entertainment and nightlife strip, lined with a high concentration of bars and entertainment.
 During the Calgary Flames' Stanley Cup run in 2004, 17 Avenue SW was frequented by over 50,000 fans and supporters per game night.
 The concentration of red jersey-wearing fans led to the street's playoff moniker, the "Red Mile".
 Downtown Calgary is easily accessed using the CTrain transit system with 9 train stations in the city's downtown core.
 The train is also fare-free while downtown.

 Attractions in other areas of the city include the Heritage Park Historical Village, depicting life in pre-1914 Alberta and featuring working historic vehicles such as a steam train, paddle steamer and electric streetcar.
 The village itself comprises a mixture of replica buildings and historic structures relocated from southern Alberta.
-Just west of the city limits is Calaway Park, Western Canada's largest outdoor family amusement park, and just north of the park across the Trans Canada Highway is the Springbank/Calgary Airport where the Wings over Springbank Airshow is held every July 18 & 19.
-Other major city attractions include Canada Olympic Park, which features Canada's Sports Hall of Fame, and Spruce Meadows.
-In addition to the many shopping areas in the city centre, there are a number of large suburban shopping complexes in the city.
+Just west of the city limits is Calaway Park, Western Canada's largest outdoor family amusement park, and just north of the park across the Trans Canada Highway is the YBV Springbank Airport, where the Wings over Springbank Airshow is held every July.
+Other major city attractions include Canada Olympic Park (which features Canada's Sports Hall of Fame) and Spruce Meadows.
+On top of the many shopping areas in the city centre, there are a number of large suburban shopping complexes in the city.
 Among the largest are Chinook Centre and Southcentre Mall in the south, Westhills and Signal Hill in the southwest, South Trail Crossing and Deerfoot Meadows in the southeast, Market Mall in the northwest, Sunridge Mall in the northeast, and the newly built CrossIron Mills and New Horizon Mall just north of the Calgary city limits, and south of the City of Airdrie.